November is Diabetes Awareness Month

 Patients with Diabetes Urged to See Physicians Regularly

 FOR IMMEDIATE RELEASE

 Austin, Texas – Nov.
-20, 2008 – Last year, 1.6 million people found out they had diabetes.
-As these 1.6 million people learn to manage their disease, they also need to be made aware of other diabetes-related illnesses, particularly kidney disease.
-During Diabetes Awareness Month, TMF Health Quality Institute, the Medicare Quality Improvement Organization for Texas, is highlighting the role diabetes plays in chronic kidney disease (CKD) and is seeking practices treating patients with diabetes to join a three-year CKD initiative promoting timely screenings and care management strategies.
+20, 2008 – Last year, 1.6 million people learned they had diabetes, a chronic illness that requires careful daily oversight to maintain health and quality of life.
+As these 1.6 million people learn to manage their diabetes, they also should be aware of illnesses related to diabetes, particularly kidney disease.
+During Diabetes Awareness Month, TMF Health Quality Institute urges all patients with diabetes to take charge of their health and visit their doctor for annual screenings for kidney disease.

-“Physicians have an opportunity to educate their patients on the need for early screening,” said Earl Smith, MD, medical director for TMF.
+“Early detection, along with appropriate interventions, can substantially reduce the progression of kidney failure,” said Earl Smith, MD, medical director for TMF.
 “While kidney damage is irreversible, slowing the disease and building awareness of the illness can help patients preserve their kidneys.”

 About TMF Health Quality Institute

 TMF Health Quality Institute is an Austin, Texas-based nonprofit consulting company focused on promoting quality health and health care through contracts with federal, state and local governments, as well as private organizations.
 TMF partners with health care providers in a variety of settings to ensure that every person receives the appropriate care, every time.